Simon-Ing/Cosmo_Ai/README.md

 The original also had code in the `CosmoAI_qt` directory.
 This was removed because it was unused, but it may prove a useful starting point for a better GUI based on QT.

+The master branch is retained as a reference implementation.

 ## Master Branch Components

 Three source files are used